godotengine/godot-docs/classes/class_file.rst

 | *Getter* | get_endian_swap()      |
 +----------+------------------------+

 If ``true``, the file's endianness is swapped.
-Use this if you're dealing with files written in big endian machines.
+Use this if you're dealing with files written on big-endian machines.

-Note that this is about the file format, not CPU type.
+**Note:** This is about the file format, not CPU type.
 This is always reset to ``false`` whenever you open the file.

 Method Descriptions
 -------------------